Ashwini understands the importance of having a well-placed tattoo.

 Tattoos fascinate me.
 They have a depth to them beyond the physical lines sprawling across the body.
 They are gate holders of stories—from something as silly as a drunken dare or as monumental as the survivor’s badge of honor.
 So it sounds absurd to think a tattoo should be decided upon based on your body shape.
 Yet, like the dress that all your friends fall in love with at the same time, certain styles settle differently.

-For something permanent etched into your skin, consider all the angles to save you from an unwanted realization later on.
+For something permanent etched into your skin, consider all the angles to save yourself from an unwanted realization later on.
 Whether that truly matters to you is always your prerogative.

 The Full Sleeve Effect on Muscles